Crate training is controversial, but it doesn’t need to be.

-At first, this may seem like a long time, so you may want to keep your Yorkie close to you.
-Remember that they’re very people-friendly, and they crave your attention.
+Remember that Yorkies are very people-friendly and they crave your attention.
 If they feel as though you’re isolating them, they may suffer from emotional distress.

-This will allow you to monitor them to make sure that they’re okay.
-In this way, you can let them out if the crating doesn’t go well.
+This will allow you to monitor it to make sure that it’s okay.
+And you can let it out immediately, if the crating doesn’t go well.

-If you find that you are gone too much and kept your dog crated for too long, you might want to reconsider your decision to raise a Yorkie.
+If you find that you are gone too much and keep your dog crated for too long, you might want to reconsider your decision to raise a Yorkie.